noisedaddy/ci_testing/readme.rst

 contributors to the CodeIgniter project and you, the CodeIgniter user.

-1 .Set up default route to route to game/create
+1 .Set up default route to route from \ to game/create
-2. On player crete form add POST variables to stay on page after submit
+2. On player create form add POST variables to stay on page after submit AND validation rules for same fields in create form
 3. Look up to joins
-4.
+4. set_players multiple insert
+5. Find player ID in view and pass to controller !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+6. Make SQL for winner(COUNT AND ALL...)